johnlouierimando/filipino-cookbook-client-rimando/README.md

 # Filipino Cookbook Client Application

-A premium web-based client application that consumes the **Filipino Cookbook API** to display traditional Filipino dishes, ingredients, categories, and recipes in a beautifully designed user interface.
+A web-based client application that consumes the **Filipino Cookbook API** to display traditional Filipino dishes, ingredients, categories, and recipes in a designed user interface.

 ---